arapulido/katacoda-scenarios/autoscaling-k8s/step3.md

     memory: 100Mi
 ```

 We are making a contract with the Kubernetes Scheduler to ensure that the Node our Frontend service is running on, has always 10% CPU core and 100Mi memory reserved for this Pod.
-But, are those numbers enough for the resources our Pod will be using?
+But, are those enough resources to run this Pod?
 Let's create a VPA to find out.

 First, we need to deploy the Vertical Pod Autoscaler (VPA), which is an optional component of a Kubernetes cluster, and not part of a default installation.